giannilmbd/dynare/doc/manual/source/the-model-file.rst

 Semi-structural models
 ======================

-Dynare provides tools for semi-structural models, in the vain of the FRB/US model (see :cite:t:`Brayton:1996`), where expectations are not necessarily model consistent but based on a VAR auxiliary model.
+Dynare provides tools for semi-structural models, in the vein of the FRB/US model (see :cite:t:`Brayton:1996`), where expectations are not necessarily model consistent but based on a VAR auxiliary model.
 In the following, it is assumed that each equation is written as ``VARIABLE = EXPRESSION`` or